artvalencio/coupled-logistic-maps/README.md

 # coupled-systems-generator
-Functions that generate time-series of coupled systems of your choice.
+Toolbox of functions that generate time-series of coupled systems of your choice.
 This version is designed for Matlab/Octave.

 Completed: